ProfessionalsAndrew G. Gordon

 A partner in the Litigation Department, Andrew G. Gordon has extensive experience litigating on behalf of plaintiffs and defendants in complex civil litigation matters.
 Andrew’s litigation practice is concentrated on M&A litigation, including handling “material adverse change” litigations and shareholder class actions nationwide asserting breach of fiduciary duty and disclosure-related claims.
 Andrew also handles securities, intellectual property, bankruptcy, employment and other commercial disputes.

 An experienced trial lawyer, Andrew has conducted or participated in numerous trials in federal and state courts, bankruptcy courts and arbitration matters.
 Andrew was recently named an American Lawyer “Litigator of the Week” for his win on behalf of Citco Group in a major public pension fund investor suit in Louisiana.
-Andrew was also recommended by The Legal 500 in M&A Litigation: Defense.
+Andrew is also recognized by Chambers USA in Litigation: General Commercial and recommended by The Legal 500 in M&A Litigation: Defense.

 Some of his recent work includes:

 - representing Fresenius SE & Co., a German healthcare company, in a landmark ruling, affirmed by the Delaware Supreme Court, that Fresenius was justified in terminating a $4.8 billion merger agreement with Akorn Pharmaceuticals due to Akorn’s post-signing decline and Akorn’s blatant breaches of FDA data integrity requirements, both constituting Material Adverse Events (MAE) under Delaware law.
 The decision was the first to find an MAE justified based on post-signing financial decline and other factors;